gagangulyani/Spotlight/README.md

 # Spotlight Wallpaper Transfer Script
 ### Written by Gagan Gulyani

-## This Python script will copy Windows 10 Spotlight Wallpapers directly into your Pictures Directory.
+## This Python script will copy Windows 10 Spotlight Images directly into your Pictures Directory.

 ### Requirements :
     1. Windows 10